pepuhovich/config_parser/README.md

 ## Check the database
 **A Postgres management tool is recommended for this step for proper output from table**<br>
-1. Login to the database at localhost:5432 with these credentials:
+1. Login to the database with configuration you've set in .env
-- database: database
-- username: username
-- password: password
 2. Use query tool to get output from table:
     ```
     select * from interfaces_config;